ably-labs/ably-labs-template-repo/README.md

 ## Contributing

-We have a [contributing guide](CONTRIBUTING.md) that explains how to contribute to this repository.
+Want to help contributing to this project?
+Have a look at our [contributing guide](CONTRIBUTING.md)!

 ## More info